AppImage/AppImageKit/AppDirAssistant.AppDir/README.md

 # Deprecation notice

-AppImageAssistant will be replaced by `appimagetool`.
+AppDirAssistant is deprecated and has been replaced by yaml-based recpies.

-Also, it will be moved from its current temporary location to this repository once we think it's ready to roll.
-Please see http://discourse.appimage.org/t/65 for more information.
+Please see hhttps://github.com/probonopd/AppImages/tree/master/recipes/metafor more information.